auditdrivencrypto/secret-handshake/README.md

 ## Claims

-This protocol derives shared keys and mutually authenticate both ends of the connection.
+This protocol derives shared keys and mutually authenticates both ends of the connection.
-The shared keys are forward secure, and the identity metadata is _also forward secure_.
+The shared secrets are forward secure, and so is the identity metadata.

 by "forward secure identity metadata" I mean: